firefoxfoxthrot/developer-web-site/_pages/envelope.md

-Gordian Envelope was designed with two key goals in mind: to be _Structure-Ready_, allowing for the reliable and interopable storage of information; and to be _Privacy-Ready_, ensuring that transmission of that data can occur in a privacy-protecting manner.
+Gordian Envelope was designed with two key goals in mind: to be _Structure-Ready_, allowing for the reliable and interopable storage and transmission of information; and to be _Privacy-Ready_, ensuring that transmission of that data can occur in a privacy-protecting manner.

 * **Structure-Ready.** Gordian Envelope is designed as a Smart Document, meant to store information about a subject.
 More than